pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-clause-ipython-switch
 --------------------------------
 Send clause at point to IPython interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-clause-ipython-noswitch
 ----------------------------------
 Send clause at point to IPython interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-clause-ipython-dedicated
 -----------------------------------
-Send clause at point to IPython unique interpreter.
+Send clause at point to IPython interpreter.

 py-execute-clause-ipython-dedicated-switch
 ------------------------------------------
-Send clause at point to IPython unique interpreter and switch to result.
+Send clause at point to IPython interpreter.

 py-execute-clause-python3
 -------------------------